dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
-yeah exactly so my understanding of aetherium right now is lots of people have to do the same task if there's a contracted thing if a task is contracted out people have to many computers have to do that task so that they can verify that oh yeah that was the correct answer whereas in our system only one person has to do it not each person has to do the task to
+yes exactly so my understanding of ethereum now is lots of people have to do the same task if there's a contracted thing if a task is contracted out people have to many computers have to do that task so that they can verify that that was the correct answer whereas in our system only one person has to do it not each person has to do the task to